-The protocol does not involve timeouts and never blocks for recovering of a packet.
-The downside is that this is not a fully reliable protocol and some of the packets will be lost in case the first retransmission attempt fails.
+The protocol does not involve timeouts and never blocks for recovery of a packet.
+On the other hand, this is not a fully reliable protocol and some of the packets will be lost in case the first retransmission attempt fails.
 Such events can appear when a packet is lost, the next packet arrives and triggers a retransmission request, but the retransmission request is also lost.
-For a symmetric link with independent loss rate p in both directions, this happens with probability: $p \cdot (1-p) \cdot p = p^2 - p^3$.
-Another significant case is when the retransmission request does arrive, but the retransmission itself is lost, which can happen with probability: $p \cdot (1-p) \cdot (1-p) \cdot p = p^2 - 2p^3 + p^4$.
+For a link with independent loss rate p in both directions, the above sequence of events will happen with probability $p \cdot (1-p) \cdot p = p^2 - p^3$.
+Another significant case is when the retransmission request does arrive, but the retransmission itself is lost, which can happen with probability $p \cdot (1-p) \cdot (1-p) \cdot p = p^2 - 2p^3 + p^4$.
 Other types of events, that involve multiple data packets lost can happen, but their probability of occurrence is negligible.
-We approximate the loss rate of our real-time protocol by $2p^2 - 3p^3$, assuming a uniform3 loss probability on the link.
+We approximate the loss rate of our real-time protocol by $2p^2 - 3p^3$, assuming that the loss probability on the link is a uniform3.